 The late Doctor Max Emory Lake OAM is often heralded as "the man who started the (Australian) wine boom" (The Bulletin, 1988).
 Australia's first specialist hand surgeon, an author of international repute, a winemaker, show judge and one of the stalwarts of the Australian Wine Industry in a time when it needed men like him most, Max founded Lake's Folly in the Hunter Valley, NSW in 1963.
 Known to be a thinker and a leader, never a follower, Max planted Cabernet Sauvignon.
 Many called him mad, including some of the five winery owners in the region at the time – all were proven wrong eventually.
 Today, Lake's Folly Cabernets is the Most Collected Cabernet blend in Australia (Wine Ark, 2016).

 In the vineyard, quality is derived primarily from the terroir.
-The vines produce low cropping high quality fruit, and are well established, giving consistency even in difficult years.
+The vines at Lake's Folly produce low-cropping, high quality fruit and are well-established, giving consistency even in difficult years.

 The winemaking aspect is very simple.
 Hand picking, gentle crushing and traditional open fermentation for the reds, barrel fermentation and extended yeast lees contact for the Chardonnay.